wendahere/GS5/pages/2_individuals/4_groundstation.md

 ![][image9]![][image10]

-Right now one of the bigger problems we’re dealing with is the wiring around the gimbal.
-When the GM-12E-3A moves around especially in azimuth or elevation, the cables sometimes get tangled or rub against the sharp edges of the frame.
-There were a couple of times the wires  even got hooked on parts of the mount which obviously isn’t ideal.
+Right now, one of the major issues we’re facing is the wiring around the gimbal.
+When the GM-12E-3A moves around especially in azimuth or elevation, the cables sometimes would get tangled or rub against the sharp edges of the frame.
+There were also instances where the wires  would get hooked on parts of the mount which is not ideal.

-Without any solution to such problems, it could block the motion or mess up the signal.
-In the worst case it might damage the cables entirely.
-So we’re looking at different ways to manage the routing better.
-Things like adding proper cable guides, using flexible cable chains, or even going for a slip-ring setup so the wires don’t twist at all.
-We just need something that keeps the cables clear while the gimbal moves freely.
-Once the cable layouts are sorted, the system should run a lot more smoothly and safely during long tracking sessions.
+If this issue is not addressed, it could block the motion or mess up with the signal.
+In the worst case scenario, it might even damage the cables entirely.
+Currently, we’re looking at different ways to manage the routing efficiently.
+We are currently exploring several cable-management solutions such as proper cable guides, using flexible cable chains, or even going for a slip-ring setup so the wires don’t twist at all.
+We just need to ensure that the cables are kept clear while the gimbal moves freely.
+Once the cable layouts are sorted, the system should be able to run a lot more smoothly and safely during long tracking sessions.

 ## **4.8  Future Plans**